rdhr/CALiPPSO.jl/docs/src/changing_default.md

 The main default values, all of them defined as *global* variables (using `const`), can be accessed by calling `default_parameters` once CALiPPSO has been loaded. `default_parameters` is a Julia's Dictionary [(*i.e.* a `Dict` type)](https://docs.julialang.org/en/v1/base/collections/#Base.Dict) whose values are `Dict`s themselves:

 ```@example
+using CALiPPSO # hide
 default_parameters
 ```

 Thus, you can access, say, all the default values associated with the precision of CALiPPSO by calling
 ```@example
+using CALiPPSO # hide
 default_parameters["Precision parameters"]
 ```

 while the default value that determines, *e.g.* the convergence criterion of ``\Gamma^\star`` can be obtained as:
 ```@example
+using CALiPPSO # hide
 default_parameters["Convergence parameters"]["default_tol_Γ_convergence"]
 ```

 !!! warning
-    Note that changing the values of `default_parameters`, or any of its entries will **not** change the default behaviour of `produce_jammed_configuration!`.
+    Note that changing the values of `default_parameters`, or any of its entries, will **not** change the default behaviour of `produce_jammed_configuration!`.
 To do so, the associated kwarg should be specified when calling  this function, as explained [below](@ref kwargs-control)

 For completeness, we also show here a list with all the default values of such global variables.
 Note however that these default values have been mostly tested with Gurobi, so you might need to pass different values to `produce_jammed_configuration!`, depending on which solver you choose to use; see the end of this section for more info.